Cambodian Uprising (1840–1841): Siamese attack on Hà Tiên and Vĩnh Tế canal (1842)

-Prince Itsaret Rangsan the Siamese supreme naval commander, along with his aide Chuang Bunnag and the bulk of Siamese navy, retreated from Phú Quốc on 7 April 1842 to Kampong Saom.
-In the night of that same day, in the night of April 7 to the morning of April 8, Phạm Văn Điển the Vietnamese commander at Châu Đốc sent 3,400 Vietnamese men to attack the Siamese line at the right flank, left flank and the middle, simultaneously.
+The Vietnamese defenders, led by Đoàn Văn Sách, prevailed over and repelled the Siamese attackers at Hà Tiên.
+On 23 March 1842, the Siamese navy to retreat from Hà Tiên, securing defensive victory for the Vietnamese.
+On 7 April 1842, Phạm Văn Điển the Vietnamese commander at Châu Đốc sent 3,400 Vietnamese men to attack the Siamese offensive line at the Vĩnh Tế canal.
 The Cambodians–Siamese at Choan Chum were soundly defeated and dispersed, suffering heavy losses and casualties.
 Preah Angkev Ma (uncle of Princess Ang Pen) and some other pro-Siamese Oknhas were killed in this battle.
-1,012 Khmers and Siamese were killed in this battle, one of the most devastating and humiliating Siamese defeats in the course of Siamese–Vietnamese wars.
+1,200 Siamese and 2,000 Cambodians were killed in this battle, one of the most devastating and humiliating Siamese defeats in the course of Siamese–Vietnamese wars.

-These Siamese defeats at Hà Tiên and Vĩnh Tế canal put the Siamese in retreating position in Cambodia.
+These Siamese defeats at Hà Tiên and Vĩnh Tế canal put the Siamese in defensive position in Cambodia.
 Chaophraya Bodindecha at Phnom Penh speculated Vietnamese retaliatory invasion from Châu Đốc on Phnom Penh.
 When the Siamese burnt down the Cambodian royal capital of Oudong in 1813, the pro-Vietnamese King Ang Chan moved the royal seat from Oudong to Phnom Penh.
 As Phnom Penh located lowland on the riverside, if the Siamese attacked, the Vietnamese riparian fleet would quickly come to defend Ang Chan.
 For this very same reason, Bodindecha found Phnom Penh to be susceptible and not defensible against prospective Vietnamese attacks.
 Bodindecha then decided to take Ang Duong from Phnom Penh back to Oudong in May 1842, while also assigning 8,000 Lao and Khmer men to guard Phnom Penh for him.
 Bodindecha ordered the Trấn Tây citadel in Phnom Penh, built earlier in 1835 to impose Vietnamese authority over Cambodia, the symbol of Vietnamese rule, dismantled in May 1842.
 Bodindecha also assigned Chaophraya Yommaraj Bunnak to lead 3,000 multiethnic men to build a new fortress for Ang Duong at Ponhea Lueu in southern vicinity of Oudong.